 1. There has been а wide-ranging national concern about spurious/counterfeit/substandard drugs.
-The Supreme Court of India, the National Human Rights Commission and the Members of Parfiament have time and again expressed a concern about improving the drug regulatory system in the country.
+The Supreme Court of India, the National Human Rights Commission and the Members of Parliament have time and again expressed a concern about improving the drug regulatory system in the country.
 The Drugs and Cosmetics Act has not been reviewed in a comprehensive manner since, its inception although the Rules have been amended from time to time.
-The Government of India, in the past, had constituted several Committees, which had examined the issues and had made many spurious/substandard drugs in the country.
+The Government of India, in the past, had constituted several Committees, which had examined the issues and had made manv problem the 'regulatory infrastructure and the extent and of spurious/substandard drugs in the country.
 The Committee was asked to make recommendations and suggest a roadmap for implementation of the recommended measures so that this problem could be solved in 'its entirety.
-The Committee had an eminent scientist, an eminent lawyer, and 'former police commissioners as its members.
-Officials representing key Ministries/Departments/States! drug manufacturers, trade, consumer and professional associations were also inducted as members.
+The Committee had an eminent scientist, an eminent lawyer, and 'former commissioners as its members.
+Officials representing key police Ministries/Departments/States! drug manufacturers, trade, consumer and professional associations were also inducted as members.
 Drugs Controller Genera!
 (India) acted as the Member Secretary.

 2. The Government of India decided to constitute an Expert Committee under the chairmanship of Dr. R.A.
-Mashelkar to examine all the aspects regarding the 'regulatory infrastructure and the extent and problem of
+Mashelkar to examine all the aspects regarding